-Because of his faith in God and Daniel’s exceptional qualities.
-King Darius planned to set him over his whole kingdom.
+Because of his faith in God and his exceptional qualities, one of these kings, King Darius, planned to set Daniel over his whole kingdom.

 Daniel’s Service to Darius and Daniel in the Den of Lions